pluginsGLPI/doc/source/oauthimap/index.rst

 Create an authorization
 -----------------------

-Once your Oauth application created, you will need to create an authorization that will be used to authenticate on your mailbox.
+Once your Oauth IMAP application created, you will need to create an authorization that will be used to authenticate on your mailbox.
-To do so, go in the *Oauth authorization* tab of your Oauth application, and click on *Create an authorization*.
+To do so, go in the *Oauth authorization* tab of your Oauth IMAP application, and click on *Create an authorization*.

 .. image:: images/create-authorization.png